 # 1 Exploring the Skocjan Cave

-During the cave tour you will walk about 3 km with 144 m elevation.
-Count about 2 hours for the program, plus buying tickets, etc. It is only recommended to go on the tour in closed, comfortable and non-slip shoes!
+During the cave tour, you will walk about 3 km at 144 m elevation.
+Count about 2 hours for the program, plus buying tickets, etc. It is only recommended to go on the tour in closed, comfortable, non-slip shoes!

-The guided tour starts from the visitor center.
-Here you can join the group tours that start every hour (about 25 people / group).
+The guided tour starts from the visitor centre.
+Here you can join the group tours that start every hour (about 25 people/group).
 Of course, you can choose from several languages.
 English, German and Italian groups are always available.

 The trail is well lit, well built and even.
 During the tour, there will always be a railing in the cave on one side so you can hold on to it.

-The main attractions of the cave are the waterfalls inside of it, and there are several of them.
-At some point, you will have to cross a narrow bridge 50 meters above the underground river Reka.
+The main attractions of the cave are the waterfalls inside and several of them.
+You must cross a narrow bridge 50 meters above the underground river Reka.